 What our project needs more than anything else at this time is help, both physical and financial.
 For those who are not close enough to come and pick up a shovel or hammer, we have a way for you to lend a hand.
 We would like to encourage every naturist in North America to pledge a small gift of $10.00 or more towards Naturist Legacy, a protected land trust where naturism will reside forever and never be threatened again.
 Your support will help to rebuild naturism in this little corner of the world and secure our dream by creating a place like no other for the enjoyment of naturism.

 We are looking for help from those who wish to see the naturist life thrive and grow.
 If we band together when these types of threats to our way of life happen, we can literally work miracles!
 We can all benefit and protect naturism by using our wallets in small and affordable ways to secure our cherished naturist way of life.
 Even though you may not be near to lend a physical hand, your financial hand crosses borders and distances to say, "I support you and I want to help you."
 What an extraordinary gift to fellow naturists!
 What a special way to be part of such a unique venture.

 Please check us out on the Web at http://www.naturistlegacy.org and read more about the Naturist Legacy and its goals.

-SOURCE: "Naturist Legacy Inc. rises from the Crocus Grove ashes" was published in the Winter 2010-2011 edition (Vol. 25, No. 4) of Going Natural magazine (Federation of Canadian Naturists).
+SOURCE: "Naturist Legacy Inc. rises from the Crocus Grove ashes" by the Naturist Legacy Board (unattributed).
+This article was published in the Winter 2010-2011 edition (Vol. 25, No. 4) of Going Natural magazine (Federation of Canadian Naturists).